-Saxo Q2 Outlook | 2024: The Wasted Year
+Saxo Q2 Outlook | 2024: The wasted year

 As the election narrative unfolds, it's evident that evolving market conditions and the geopolitical landscape are crafting a new paradigm for investors, steering them towards sectors and regions poised for resilience and growth.

-In the global currency market, nuanced shifts are anticipated as central banks – particularly the US Federal Reserve – adjust their policies in Q2.
-According to Charu Chanana, Saxo's Head of FX Strategy,“markets now expect the Fed to start cutting rates in June or July ...
-This suggests that the competitive pivot story will keep driving the FX markets in Q2.”
-This environment potentially offers opportunities for FX traders, especially in high-beta activity currencies and emerging market currencies, which may benefit from a weaker US dollar.
+Nuanced shifts are anticipated in the global currency market as central banks—particularly the US Federal Reserve—adjust their policies in Q2.
+According to Charu Chanana, Saxo’s Head of FX Strategy, "markets now expect the Fed to start cutting rates in June or July ...
+This suggests that the competitive pivot story will keep driving the FX markets in Q2."
+This environment offers opportunities for FX traders, especially in high-beta activity and emerging market currencies, which may benefit from a weaker US dollar.

 Legal Disclaimer: